Meritocracy and Brain Drain

 The reflexive answer is:

-Rarity or scarcity cannot, therefore, explain the enormous disparity in remuneration.
+Mere rarity or scarcity cannot, therefore, explain the enormous disparity in remuneration between the Beatles and Einstein.

 Then let's try this:

-Music and football and films are more accessible to laymen than physics.
-Very little effort is required in order to master the rules of sports, for instance.
-Hence the mass appeal of entertainment - and its disproportionate revenues.
-Mass appeal translates to media exposure and the creation of marketable personal brands (think Beckham, or Tiger Woods).
+Music and football and films and politics and banking touch upon more lives and affect more people than, say, cosmology.
+These disciplines are more easily grasped and the barriers to entry are lower.
+Very little effort is required in order to master the rules of sports, both as a practitioner and as a spectator-consumer.
+This ready access also accounts for the mass appeal of entertainment - and its disproportionate revenues.
+In turn, mass appeal translates to media exposure and the creation of marketable personal brands (think Beckham, or Tiger Woods).

-Yet, surely the Internet is as accessible as baseball.
+Yet, surely the Internet is as accessible as baseball, as ubiquitous as banking, as pleasurable as any form of pop art, and as influential as politics.
 Why did none of the scientists involved in its creation become a multi-billionaire?
+Why did only youthful entrepreneurs benefit from it?

 People resent the elitism and the arcane nature of modern science.
 This pent-up resentment translates into anti-intellectualism, Luddism, and ostentatious displays of proud ignorance.
 People prefer the esoteric and pseudo-sciences to the real and daunting thing.

 Consequently, science has an austere, distant, inhuman, and relentless image.
 The uncompromising pursuit of truth provokes paranoia in the uninitiated.
-Science is invariably presented in pop culture as evil, or, at the very least, dangerous (recall genetically-modified foods, cloning, nuclear weapons, toxic waste, and global warming).
+Science is invariably presented in pop culture as evil, or, at the very least, dangerous (genetically-modified foods, cloning, nuclear weapons, toxic waste, and global warming come to mind).

 Egghead intellectuals and scientists are treated as aliens.
 They are not loved - they are feared.
 Underpaying them is one way of reducing them to size and controlling their potentially pernicious or subversive activities.

-Attempts to reverse these developments (for example, by extending copyright laws or litigating against pirates) - usually come to naught.
-Not only do scientists and intellectuals subsist on low wages - they cannot even augment their income by selling books or other forms of intellectual property.
+Attempts to reverse these developments (for example, by extending copyright laws or litigating against pirates) usually come to naught.
+Not only do scientists and intellectuals subsist on low wages - they cannot even augment their income by selling books or other forms of intellectual property which are their mainstay products.

 Copyright Notice